Annarakkannanum Thannalayathu

-In this film Kalabhavan Mani plays a double role.
-Also introduced are two new heroines Nakshatra and Jayashree.

 Plot

-Annarakkannanum Thannalayathu movie tells the story of Changampuzha Pavithran who is a do-gooder who hails from the land of the great poet.
+Annarakkannanum Thannalayathu tells the story of Changampuzha Pavithran who is a do-gooder who hails from the land of the great poet.
 Pavithran is bound to be around if a soul finds itself in distress.
 A bachelor who dreams about meeting his lady love some day, Pavithran's life goes topsy-turvy when an astrologer predicts he will marry a widow who will transform his entire life.